 When to rent: Winter is the quietest season for renting, while Spring and Summer are busy.
 But be prepared; finding an apartment in San Francisco will be a challenge—a challenge that could take weeks, months or hours.
 Hours?
 Yes, hours.
 You should be prepared to plunk down your money as soon as you start physically looking at places, because odds are if you like it, someone else will too, and they’ll snatch it up while you’re home “sleeping on it.”
 Don’t sleep on it.

 What you need: Be prepared to raise your game.
 With the competition for places being über stiff, you’d be wise to treat your apartment search like a job search (and a job search in today's economy, at that).
 When you get an appointment with a landlord, be on time.
 Be friendly.
 Be professional.
 Have your documents ready.
 Remember that 3-ring binder?
 Yeah, get that and put inside of it your credit report, rental application, letter of employment (or your 2 most recent pay stubs), references, and if you’re bringing a pet, you might need a “pet resume”—something to show the management that your precious parakeet has had all her shots and doesn’t have a record of biting people’s earlobes off.
 Of course, have your checkbook ready too because you’ll need to be ready to act quickly.
 A security deposit paid on the spot speaks volumes.

-There’s no shortage of quality and quaint neighborhoods here, but there are some that you might want to steer clear of as well.
+There’s no shortage of quality and quaint neighborhoods here.
 We’ll do our best to break some of the biggest nabes down for you here, but for in depth neighborhood overviews click here.

 Bernal Heights: Next to the Mission (see below), Bernal Heights has parks and restaurants.